 The fire now affects an area of 13,000 hectares inland, and has burned through about 200 hectares near Portbou.
 Some 150,000 residents in the inland area have been told to stay at home, and ashes from the blaze have begun to reach the Barcelona area.

-Strong winds spread the fire at a rate of about 6-7 kph, although there are hopes these will weaken later in the day.
+Winds of 6-7 kilometers an hour spread the fire, although there are hopes these will weaken later in the day.